-In this edition of the Barden Practice Series (our practice focused blogs), Aoibhín Byrne, Senior Associate, with our Dublin team and an expert in recently qualified practice and tax and careers, continues to shine a spotlight on practice as a professional accounting career, and in particular the main reasons why accounting professionals make a move back to practice.
+In this edition of the Barden Practice Series (our practice focused blogs), Aideen Murphy, Partner with Barden and expert in tax & practice careers, continues to shine a spotlight on practice as a professional accounting career, and in particular the main reasons why accounting professionals make a move back to practice.

-Here Aoibhín zones in on the trends that we, in Barden, are seeing as to why people are moving back from industry to practice.
+Here Aideen zones in on the trends that we, in Barden, are seeing as to why people are moving back from industry to practice.